Domestic Assault, Felony Assault, Crimes with Domestic Relationship

 Cast in the Victim Role

-Often the complainant (prosecutor’s “victim”) begs and pleads with the prosecuting attorney to drop the charges against their loved one.
+Often the complainant (the prosecutor’s “victim”) begs and pleads with the prosecuting attorney to drop the charges against their loved one.

 The first report to police may have been untrue, or misunderstood.
 Or, the complainant may simply not want their loved one prosecuted.
 But typically the prosecuting attorneys do their best to ignore these pleas, as long as they can.